gvwilson/sensibleadventures/iffy/iffy.md

 "Citizens!
 Remain where you are!
+The situation will be resolved shortly!
-And try Volkov's---there's nothing hotter this side of the Cairo Crater!"
+While you wait, try Volkov's---there's nothing hotter this side of the Cairo Crater!"
 The drone above Iffy jinked sideways to dodge a thrown scrap of bamboo.
 Something clanged off a Marine's exoskeleton.
 Someone shouted,